farmOS/farmOS/docs/guide/areas.md

    areas up and down, and left and right to arrange them how you want, and then click "Save" at the bottom of the page.

+## Generate beds

+farmOS includes a special "Area Generator" module that makes it easy to automatically generate a whole bunch of areas in bulk.
+The original goal was to make it easier to generate parallel beds within a field, but it may provide additional possibilities in the future.

+To use the area generator to generate beds, follow these steps:

+1. Go to the "Areas" page (from the main menu) and click the "Area generator" tab.
+2. Select the field that the beds will be created within.
+3. Set the "Area type" to "Bed".
+4. Enter the number of beds that should be generated within the field.
+5. Set the orientation of the beds, and use the "Preview" button to see how they look.
+6. When you are satisfied with the preview, click the "Generate" button to generate the beds.

+Beds will be numbered and labeled using the parent area's name.

 [logging events]: /guide/logs
 [setting location of assets]: /guide/location
 [Google Earth]: https://www.google.com/earth